ClimateWatch-Vizzuality/climate-watch/docs/data_explorer.md

    "meta":{
       "years":[
          integer
+      ],
+      "columns":[
+         {"name":"string", "sortable":boolean, "current":"string"}
       ]
    }
 }
 ```

 Response is paginated.
 Pagination headers are in place.
+Meta section is to inform the rendering of data in a tabular form: it lists available years of data (useful when used as headers) and all available data columns together with information on whether they are sortable or not.
+Column which is currently used for sorting will additionaly have the "current" property set to either "ASC" or "DESC".

 ```
 Link: <http://localhost:3000/api/v1/data/historical_emissions?page=622&start_year=2000>; rel="last", <http://localhost:3000/api/v1/data/historical_emissions?page=2&start_year=2000>; rel="next"